fenrirek/Season-influence-on-my-listening-habit/README.md

 # Season-influence-on-my-listening-habit
-Analyzing the effect of seasons on music preferences using Spotify and PrettyMIDI.
+Analyzing the effect of seasons on music preferences using Spotify, AccuWeather and Genius API.

 ## Project Overview